Monuments of Kosovo: Churches

 Our Lady of Ljeviš is a 14th-century Serbian Orthodox Church in the town of Prizren, and its one of the oldest standing structures in Prizren.
 The construction of the church was commissioned in 1306-9 by Milutin of Serbia.
 It was built on the site of an earlier Byzantine church, whose original name Metera Eleousa was preserved in Slavic as Bogorodica Ljeviška.
 During the Ottoman Empire, the church was converted to a mosque.
 Since 2006, the church is part of the UNESCO World Heritage Site named Medieval Monuments in Kosovo.

 Church of Saint George is a small one aisled church with barrel vault which is located at the center of Prizren.
 It was constructed in the 14th to 16th centuries.
 It belongs to the late Byzantine style and has rich wall paintings.
 It has very important historic and artistic values.
 It is protected by the law.

 Church of St. Nicholas was constructed at the beginning of the 1340s in Prizren.
 The building has small dimensions, yet very coordinated proportions and belongs to a local style of building.
 There are evident transformations of the building among the past few years and it has important historic and artistic values.

-St. Peter's Basilica Church is located in the mining colony of Stari Trg near the Trepča Mines, 9 km from Kosovska Mitrovica.
+St. Peter's Basilica Church is located in the mining colony of Stari Trg near the Trepča Mines, 9 km from Mitrovica.
 During the 14th century Stari Trg was a settlement of the Turkish colony, therefore it is referred as the ‘Turkish Trepča’.
 The church was built during the 13th century and was used till the 16th century.
 It was built for the Saxon miners and Catholic merchant traders in the city of Trepča.
 Therefore, it is known as the Latin, Catholic and Saxon Church.
 The church was a three nave basilica built in Gothic architectural style and construction techniques.
 Today only its foundations and a single wall of the eastern apse have remained on which can be seen the interior Byzantine murals.
 It is a public property and has been protected since 1958 with the status number 8/58.

 155 Serbian Orthodox churches and monasteries were destroyed by Kosovo Albanians according to the International Center for Transitional Justice,between June 1999 and March 2004.
 The Medieval Monuments in Kosovo, founded by the Nemanjić dynasty, is a combined World Heritage Site consisting of four Serbian Orthodox Christian churches and monasteries.
 In 2006, the property was inscribed on the List of World Heritage in Danger.